MuckT/cookie-stand/README.md

 * I refactored the table logic to create the table using a matrix instead of grabbing values from the HTML.

 * I took the time to style the table and homepage to be mobile friendly additionally I implemented CSS grid to make the image displays simple and switched the grid layout based on a media query.

+#### LAB - 09 Reflections

+* Took the time to add additional validation to the table and throw alerts and clear select fields.
+Cleared the name field in user submission of a duplicate name.
+Cleared the minimum customers per hour and maximum customers per hour if the minimum customers per hour was greater than then maximum customers per hour.

+* I used localStorage to retain stores added to the table on page navigation.

+* Also Added additional styling to the a store submission form to display nicely on desktop and mobile.

+* Cleared out table data and redrew the table with the new stores on submission of a store.
+Ideally I'd add only the new row needed, but this is working for now.
+In the future I'll refactor the calcStoreTotals function.